-The best accounting software “for you” mostly depends on your business advice and your accountant’s advice.
+The best accounting software “for you” mostly depends on your business and accountant’s advice.
 Still, it’s good to have a look at some of the best accounting software around the industry.

-Canada-based Freshbooks is one of the ‘Editor’s Choices’ of PCMag UK in 2020.
+Canada-based Freshbooks was one of the ‘Editor’s Choices’ of PCMag UK in 2020.
 The cheapest plan of the software offers every fundamental feature you need as a sole trader.

 Another ‘Editor’s Choice’ by PCMag UK is Intuit QuickBooks Online.
 QuickBooks also has desktop applications for Mac and PC.

 Xero is one of the most widely used accounting software globally.
-New Zealandian company is in account software business since 2006.
+New Zealandia company is in the account software business since 2006.

 5. Zoho Books